Nightcrawler is a *bamf*

 - In Egoboo, this is a favored strategy of warlocks and liches.

-- Reimu Hakurei and Yukari Yakumo of Touhou, as seen in the Fighting Game spin-offs where both of them have attacks that cause them to disappear and then reappear attacking their opponent.
+- Reimu Hakurei and Yukari Yakumo, as seen in the Fighting Game spin-offs where both of them have attacks that cause them to disappear and then reappear attacking their opponent.
 Reimu is a standard teleporter, while Yukari uses portals.

 - More common and straighter example is Sakuya in the fighting games, as her teleport is easier and less energy expensive.